FINLAND ARCTIC CHALLENGE LIVE

 - Arrival: Peurakaltio lumberjack cabin

-Participants had the option of a full marathon (well, just shy of that at 35.8 km / 22.25 miles or a half marathon at 25 km / 15.5 miles.
+Participants had the option of a full marathon (well, just shy of that) or a half marathon+ at 25 km / 15.5 miles.
 Of the 19 people running, 4 chose the full distance: Davis from Latvia, Jasmine from Switzerland, Rafiq from the USA and Beth from the USA.

 The route was on a quiet snow-covered road with only the occasional vehicle passing.
 Davis and Jasmine set a fast pace while Rafiq and Beth set an easier pace and enjoyed the company of Laura, one of the guides, who was on an e-bike.

-The half marathon runners left directly from the cabin, starting out on an uneven and slippery path for the first mile or so.
+The half marathon runners started out on an uneven and slippery path for the first mile or so.
 It was recommended to walk this section so as not to slip and twist an ankle.

-After a short break, a bite to eat and the chance to top off on hot water bottles, runners hit the road again for the final 9 miles to tonight’s resting point, the Peurakaltio Wilderness Cabins.
+After a short break, a bite to eat and the chance to top off on hot water bottles, runners hit the road again for the final 14 kms / 9 miles to tonight’s resting point, the Peurakaltio.

 As has been the case this week, the trees were heavy with snow and the road packed with snow and ice.
 There was more traffic on this road than on the road taken by the marathoners earlier in the day, but they could be heard far off in the distance, so safety was not an issue.